JHWebDeveloper/Able2-public-resources/README.md

 - Video service compatibility

 ### Removed
-- Windows 32bit resulting in a smaller applications size and faster updates
+- Windows 32bit support resulting in a smaller application size and faster updates
 - Help page.
 A little too much for this lone developer to write right now.
 Open to any contributions.

 ## [1.2.6] - 7/17/2020